abhisha1991/W241_Project/CG.md

 generateRandomIntNums <- function(n, mean, sd, low=1, high=7) {

   nums = mean + sd * scale(rnorm(n))
-  # numbers must be 1-5
+  # numbers must be low-high
   for (i in 1:nrow(nums)) {

     # arbitrarily choose floor or ceiling for that number (since response must be integer)